-The sharper the resonance, the quicker the resonance resonates during a sine sweep.
-The Q-factor measures the difference between a resonance that slowly ramps up during a sine sweep (a wide resonance with a low Q-factor) and a resonance that quickly ramps up during a sine sweep (a sharp resonance with a high Q-factor).
+The sharper the resonance, the quicker the resonance will resonate during a sine sweep.
+The Q-factor measures the difference between a resonance that slowly ramps up during a sine sweep (a wide resonance with a low Q-factor) and a resonance that quickly ramps up (a sharp resonance with a high Q-factor).

 The sharper the resonance, the harder it is to control.
 For an in-depth discussion on this topic, see the following webinar on SRTD testing.